-If you have been to Malta you will have seen the coastal landscape dotted with old stone towers and fortresses.
+If you have been to Malta you will have seen that along the coastal cliffs there are numerous old stone towers and fortresses.
 In fact I could see one of them directly across the bay from my room at the hotel.

 Back in the 1600s these towers were manned by 4 men with one cannon.
 This particular tower was one of only a couple built up in the north west of the island.
 Apart from the couple of bays it was less vulnerable and accessible as the south and west side in particular.

-Nearly 400 years later, and with some tlc, these towers are still standing proud.
+Nearly 400 years later, and with some tlc, some these towers are still standing proud.
 Landmarks with history.
-Landmarks with what were once serious look-out views and that are now seriously great views and panoramas.
+Landmarks with what were once very serious look-out views and that are now seriously great views and panoramas.